 Black Bass, Green Trout, Bigmouth Bass, Lineside Bass, Trophy Bass

-Largemouth bass grow 4 to 8 inches (10 to 15 cm) during their first year, 8 to 14 inches (20 to 30 cm) in two years, 18 inches (40 cm) in three years.
+Largemouth bass grows 4 to 8 inches (10 to 15 cm) during their first year, 8 to 14 inches (20 to 30 cm) in two years, 18 inches (40 cm) in three years.
 They are usually green with dark blotches that form a horizontal stripe along the middle of the fish on either side.
 The underside ranges in color from light green to almost white.
 They have a nearly divided dorsal fin with the anterior portion containing nine spines and the posterior portion containing 12 to 13 soft rays.
 Their upper jaw reaches far beyond the rear margin of the eye.

-In Florida spawning begins in the spring when water temperatures reach about 62°F. This could occur as early as December or as late as May, depending one where one is in the state.
+In Florida spawning begins in the spring when water temperatures reach about 62°F. This could occur as early as December or as late as May, depending on one where one is in the state.
 Males build the nests in one to eight feet of water.
-Largemouth bass prefer to nest in quieter, more vegetated water than other black bass, but will use any substrate besides soft mud, including submerged logs.
+Largemouth bass prefers to nest in quieter, more vegetated water than another black bass, but will use any substrate besides soft mud, including submerged logs.
 As in Guadalupe bass, once the female has laid eggs in the nest (2,000 to 43,000) she is chased away by the male who then guards the precious eggs.

 Immature largemouth bass may tend to congregate in schools, but adults are usually solitary.
 Sometimes several bass will gather in a very small area, but they do not interact.
-Largemouth bass hide among plants, roots or limbs to strike their prey.
+Largemouth bass hides among plants, roots or limbs to strike their prey.

 Two subspecies of largemouth bass exist in Texas: the native Micropterus salmoides salmoides and the Florida largemouth bass, Micropterus salmoides floridanus, which has been introduced into many Texas lakes.
 The largemouth bass is by far the most sought-after fish in Texas.
 When anglers were asked to “name the fish you prefer to catch in freshwater in Texas”, they chose largemouth bass three to one over striped bass, four to one over white bass, nearly five to one over channel catfish, and nearly ten to one over flathead catfish and white crappie.

 More Information on the largemouth bass